adjohnston85/Lamia/snakemake/README.md

                          ]
    ```
 <div style="margin-left: 40px;">
-<strong>Note:</strong> `output_path` defaults to the working directory.
+<p><strong>Note:</strong> `output_path` defaults to the working directory.
 Using the `-s` or `--snakefile` option, this pipeline can be run from (and thus output to) a directory that is not `snakemake/workflow`.
 Alternatively, the `output_path` can be explicitly specified, regularless of where snakemake is run from.
 However, we advise copying/cloning this pipeline for each new project and outputing to the `snakemake/workflow`.
-The `rsync` option can then be used to transfer output to its final destination.
+The `rsync` option can then be used to transfer output to its final destination.</p>
 </div>
 <br>